Prepare for Your Hornby Visit

 - Camping, glamping, and vacation rentals book quickly, particularly in the summer, so book your accommodations in advance to secure your spot.

-- The Hornby Bus operates during the summer months, offering by-donation, scheduled rides during the day.
+- The Hornby Bus operates during the summer months, offering by-donation, scheduled rides during the day. www.hornbybus.com and check under the CONNECTIONS link for the cross Denman bus.

 - The island can get crowded in the summer, so please be careful when driving and parking, especially around the Ringside Market, the Farmers’ Market and Ford’s Cove.
 Obey the speed limits, watch out for deer, and share the road with pedestrians and cyclists.